 Getting Better – Together.
-Working to improve the LGBT inclusivity of health and wellbeing service provision nationally.
+Working to improve the LGBTQ inclusivity of health and wellbeing service provision nationally.

-Pride in Health + Wellbeing is a national membership program that provides year-round support in the provision of LGBT-inclusive services for those working within the health and wellbeing sector.
+Pride in Health + Wellbeing is a national membership program that provides year-round support to all health and wellbeing organisations to support improved outcomes for LGBTQ communities.

-Australian LGBT communities and individuals are extremely diverse and face a number of shared and distinct health and social inclusion issues.
-We also know that when LGBT individuals require access to health and wellbeing services, they often hit access roadblocks, refrain from using critical services, and as a result, experience poorer health and wellbeing outcomes than their non-LGBT peers.
+Australian LGBTQ communities and individuals are extremely diverse and face a number of shared and distinct health and social inclusion issues.
+We also know that when LGBTQ individuals require access to health and wellbeing services, they often hit access roadblocks, refrain from using critical services, and as a result, experience poorer health and wellbeing outcomes than their non-LGBTQ peers.

-- Gain a greater understanding of the challenges faced by LGBT individuals in accessing health and human services
+- Gain a greater understanding of the challenges faced by LGBTQ individuals in accessing health and human services

-- Become aware of and be guided by best practice as well as annual shifts/changes in benchmarked standards for LGBT-inclusive service delivery
+- Become aware of and be guided by best practice as well as annual shifts/changes in benchmarked standards for LGBTQ-inclusive service delivery

-- Enhance service user satisfaction within the LGBT community and beyond
+- Enhance service user satisfaction within the LGBTQ community and beyond

 - Reach out to a highly loyal market segment